 Due to the nature of bullying and victims often targeted, bullying can often fall under the criteria of a hate crime, violate the Oklahoma Computer Crimes Act and also be prosecuted as assault.

-The trio has helped the prominent Oklahoma law firm be named to the U.S. News & World Report’s Best Law Firms List every year since 2014 and is comprised of an experienced team of attorneys which also include:
+Morton and Fry, along with Fry & Elder’s other decorated attorneys, have helped the prominent Oklahoma law firm be named to the U.S. News & World Report’s Best Law Firms List every year since 2014 and its list of attorneys includes the following:

 - One of only 19 attorneys in the state to be a Fellow of the American Academy of Matrimonial Lawyers